visgl/deck.gl/docs/faq.md

 You are likely experiencing a well-known issue in 3D graphics known as Z-fighting.
 The good news is that there are many ways to mitigate Z-fighting and deck.gl provides several mechanisms to help you.
 To get started, see the [tips and tricks](http://deck.gl/#/documentation/developer-guide/tips-and-tricks) article.

-## Should I really regenerate all layers everything something changes?
+## Should I really regenerate all layers every time something changes?

 Q: If I wanted to, say, change the opacity of a layer, Is my only option to create a new layer with the same Id and different properties?